The Boys of St. Vincent: Production

-The Boys of St. Vincent was a co-production between the National Film Board of Canada (NFB), the Canadian Broadcasting Corporation, and Montreal’s Les Productions Télé-Action Inc.
+The Boys of St. Vincent was a co-production between the National Film Board of Canada (NFB), the Canadian Broadcasting Corporation, and Montreal's Les Productions Télé-Action Inc.

 For the orphan characters, the production sought out young boys with no prior acting experience to act alongside experienced professionals like Henry Czerny.
 The miniseries was shot over a period of five months, beginning in November 1991.
 The filmmakers did extensive preparatory work with the boys and their parents to ensure they "fully understood the grave nature of the story,” including working with experts in child sexual abuse counseling and a psychotherapist who was on set to create a safe, collaborative environment.

 Release

 The miniseries was set to air in Canada on December 6, 1992, but the broadcast was blocked two days prior by the Ontario Court of Justice.
-The judge reasoned the broadcast could sway public opinion about four members of the Christian Brothers order, who at that time were being tried for actual cases of abuse in the Ontario courts, and thus impede the perpetrators’ right to a fair trial.
+The judge reasoned the broadcast could sway public opinion about four members of the Christian Brothers order, who at that time were being tried for actual cases of abuse in the Ontario courts, and thus impede the perpetrators' right to a fair trial.
 A day after the ban, the court agreed to hear arguments from lawyers for the CBC and the NFB, which resulted in the court lifting the ban and the broadcast going ahead everywhere in Canada except for Ontario and Quebec.

 Though the broadcast had a limited reach, it managed to attract two million viewers.
 The CBC and NFB partnered with Kids Help Phone, a hotline that was available for viewers to speak to a counsellor.
-Set up because of the “dearth of services for adult male survivors of abuse,” the hotline ended up fielding more than 300 calls.
-The miniseries was eventually broadcast to all of Canada in late 1993, after the trials of the Christian brothers concluded.
+Set up because of the "dearth of services for adult male survivors of abuse," the hotline ended up fielding more than 300 calls.
+The miniseries was eventually broadcast to all of Canada in 1993, after the trials of the Christian brothers concluded.

 Ivan Fecan, CBC's then vice-president of arts and entertainment, appealed to the Supreme Court in late 1992 to overturn the lower courts’ decisions completely.
 Two years later, the Supreme Court established a legal principle that protected free expression in a decision known as Dagenais vs. Canadian Broadcasting Corp.
-Daniel Henry, the CBC’s senior legal counsel at the time, said the court decision "'changed the equation … in the years since, it has become established as the bedrock principle on which all publication restrictions are weighed.
-It’s a fundamental touchstone for the importance of free expression in a democratic society.'"
+Daniel Henry, the CBC's senior legal counsel at the time, said the court decision "'changed the equation … in the years since, it has become established as the bedrock principle on which all publication restrictions are weighed.
+It's a fundamental touchstone for the importance of free expression in a democratic society.'"